MapsPeople/docs/src/ios/v3/getting-started/new-project.md

 ### Install MapsIndoors using CocoaPods

-From MapsIndors SDK version 3.32.0 it is necessary to install `git-lfs` as [described here](https://git-lfs.github.com/) so Cocoapods can fetch the SDK properly.
+From MapsIndors SDK version 3.32.0 it is necessary to install `git-lfs` as [described here](https://git-lfs.github.com/) so CocoaPods can fetch the SDK properly.

 If you haven't already, install CocoaPods:
 [Getting Started with CocoaPods](https://guides.cocoapods.org/using/getting-started.html)